S3-working-group/s3-practical-guide/docs/glossary.md

 **Semi-Autonomy**: The autonomy of people to create value, limited by the constraints of their domain (including the influence of the delegator and of representatives), and by objections from others.

 **Sociocracy**: A mindset where people affected by decisions can influence them on the basis of reasons to do so.

+**Sociocratic Circle-Organisation Method (SCM)**: An egalitarian governance method for organizations based on a sociocratic mindset, developed in the Netherlands by Gerard Endenburg.

 **Strategy**: A high level approach for how people will create value to successfully account for a domain.